 The first case was reported early in March 2020.
 That number has risen to 653,444.
 15,705 people have died so far.
 584,195 people have recovered.
 This means that there are currently 53,544 active cases in the country.

 Initially people who were infected were mostly people who traveled from Italy / China to South Africa, but this changed on the 17th of March 2020 when the first non-traveling South Africans tested positive for the virus.

-Well, there you have it, 10 facts that you should know about the Coronavirus.
+Well, there you have it, some interesting facts that you should know about the Coronavirus.
 I trust that you’ve found this info useful.
 If that’s the case, feel free to share this on your social profiles.